Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \begin{small}

-\end{small} We first observe that derivative \eqref{eq:SDGLR_deriv} w.r.t. $d_{i,j}$ increases from $0$ till $\sigma_x^2$ then decreases, and thus $\x^\top \L(\x) \x$ is in general non-convex.
-Second, because of the derivative's uni-modal behavior, in an iterative algorithm $d_{i,j}$ is promoted to either $0$ (\textit{positive diffusion}) or $\infty$ (\textit{negative diffusion}) depending on initial value \cite{pang17}.
+\end{small} We see that derivative \eqref{eq:SDGLR_deriv} w.r.t. $\Delta_{i,j}$ increases from $0$ till $\sigma_x^2$ then decreases, and thus $\x^\top \L(\x) \x$ is in general non-convex.
+Further, because the derivative is uni-modal, in an iterative algorithm $\Delta_{i,j}$ is promoted to either $0$ (\textit{positive diffusion}) or $\infty$ (\textit{negative diffusion}) depending on initial value \cite{pang17}.